javierandres-dev/challenge-one_g6-conversor_de_moneda/README.md

 # challenge-one_g6-conversor_de_moneda
 ---
 This project is based on "Conversor de Moneda" challenge proposed by ONE-G6
 How does it look?
-Take a look at [Demo](https://youtu.be/-TJ4sduDhZY)
+Take a look at [View Demo](https://youtu.be/-TJ4sduDhZY)

 ![badge conversor](./badge-conversor.png)